GeoscienceAustralia/HiQGA.jl/ASEG_Hobart_Workshop_2024/README.md

 ```
 and will only require the use of a computer with at least 7 CPUs.
 Most laptops can run these in 2024.
 Remember to change any file paths to your local disk if running the notebooks yourself.

-To view the pre-run notebooks, simply click the `.ipynb` file in GitHub on your browser.
+**To view the pre-run notebooks with results, simply click the `.ipynb` file in GitHub on your browser.**

 Julia scripts (not notebooks) on which the notebooks are based, are in the directories